IBM/hello-carbon-vue3/README.md

 - Server side
   - REST api calls with authentication check and caching of results
   - middleware logging with `winston`

+## 🎨 Calling All UX Designers!

+Hey there, creative geniuses!
+Are you a UX designer who loves to experiment, ideate, and bring interfaces to life?
+Well, guess what?
+You're more than welcome to join the fun here!

+This project is a showcase for Carbon components with Nuxt, so the only guideline is to highlight those amazing components in your designs.
+Whether you:

+- Want to revamp the UI/UX for a smoother user experience,
+- Have creative ideas for showcasing Carbon components in unique ways,
+- Think the layout could use a bit more flair,
+- Or simply want to experiment and have fun...

+You're in the right place!

+No suggestion is too wild, and no contribution is too small.
+Go open a pull request or just open an issue with a Figma link, let your imagination run wild with the Carbon components.
+We’re here for brainstorming, prototyping, and pixel-perfect designs (or not-so-perfect ones—we’re cool with that too).

 ## Prereqs
 - [nvm](https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating)
 - Node v22 `nvm install 22`